jeremymuller/Sha-Bang-Modules/README.md

 - Chords like MM7, Mm7, mm7, etc. are based on [seventh chords](https://en.wikipedia.org/wiki/Seventh_chord).
 - `OCT` controls the octaves of individual nodes.
 ##### SWITCHES:
-- `MOVE` each node will randomly move around the dispay area.
 - `PITCH` left side will take pitch from the radius of particles.
 The right side will take pitch based on the Y position (height) in the display.
 The left switch is good if you'd like to generate randomness in the pitches, however, if you want more control over the pitch then select the right switch.
 ##### OUTPUTS:
 - `GATES` and `V/OCT` output only from the corresponding node color.